sergiocollado/potpourri/notes_kubernetes.md

 ```
 kubectl replace -f replicaset-definition.yml
 ```
-another way to scale a replica set, is to run the 'scale' command:
+other way to scale a replica set, is to run the 'scale' command:

 ```
 kubectl scale --replicas=6 -f replicaset-definition.yml